 Let’s start our discussion by talking about Cloud Computing first.

-It is an internet-based computing service in which various remote servers are networked to allow centralized data storage and online access to computer services and resources.
+Cloud Computing is an internet-based computing service in which various remote servers are networked to allow centralized data storage and online access to computer services and resources.

 Types of Cloud

-There are three cloud types:
+There are three cloud types, which are mentioned below:

-- Private cloud: In a private cloud, the resources and services are managed in-house or by third parties, exclusively for a particular organization.
+- Private Cloud: In a private cloud, the resources and services are managed in-house or by third parties exclusively for a particular organization.

 Types of AWS Services